hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to get hypervisorId](/img/api-obtain-hypervisor-id.png)

-5. To set the virtual machine network to the correct network port group, y﻿ou'll need to look into into the existing virtual machine `"0-Linux-Demo-V02"', and discovered the network port group `“Mgmt-DPortGroup”`.
-From the list of the network port group, I selected the associated port group of the virtual machine by filtering the name of the port group.
+5. To set the virtual machine network to the correct network port group, y﻿ou'll need to look into into the existing virtual machine `"0-Linux-Demo-V02"`, and discovered the network port group `“Mgmt-DPortGroup”`.
+From the list of the network port group, I selected the associated n﻿etwork port group of the virtual machine by filtering the name of the port group.
 Afterward, we copied the `"<hypervisor-network-id>"` from the response body of this [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/HypervisorNetwork/) to be used for subsequent execution.
 The API used for this:

    ```shellsession
    GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'